Edited by Matthew Wears

 Bryant Park Outdoor Cinema

 Sure, Manhattan nightlife has a ton of outdoor cinemas, but I’d say the Bryant Park one just off Broadway on 22nd Street is the best.
-I mean for a start, you’re right in the centre of the city, you’ve got Time Square just a few blocks away, then on the other side you’ve got Grand Central Terminal and the Chrysler Building.
+I mean for a start, you’re right in the center of the city, you’ve got Time Square just a few blocks away, then on the other side you’ve got Grand Central Terminal and the Chrysler Building.
 Importantly, it’s got an excellent selection of films because it’s run by HBO, so even if you’ve got the most specific preference, you’re going to find something you love here, that’s for sure.
 Great food and drinks are served here as well, all you have to bring is your own blanket, just don’t forget this or you’ll end up sitting on the grass.
-This is one of the New York City night attractions that only takes place during summertime though, usually June, July and August, but the 2019 schedule hasn’t been released yet so keep track on their website.
+This is one of the New York City night attractions that only takes place during summertime though, usually June, July, and August, but keep track of their website.

 Dine on Union Square